gojuno/minimock/README.md

       	DEPRECATED: input file or import path of the package that contains interface declaration -h	show this help message
     -i string
-      	comma-separated names of the interfaces to mock, i.e fmt.Stringer,io.Reader -o string
+      	comma-separated names of the interfaces to mock, i.e fmt.Stringer,io.Reader, use io.* notation to generate mocks for all interfaces in an io package
+    -o string
       	destination file name to place the generated mock or path to destination package when multiple interfaces are given -p string